cscutcher/cscutcher.github.io.pelican/content/Blog/freenas_nfs4.md

 Title: Tips and Hints for Setting up NFSv4 with Kerberos with FreeIPA and FreeNAS
 Tags: notes, linux, freebsd, freenas, nfs, kerberos
-Status: draft

 I have a FreeIPA server setup in my homelab which provides Kerberos and identity services.
 It seems like overkill, and it probably is, but I wanted to be able to use NFS which means that I need a way to keep user and groups in sync across my various machines and VMs.

 This also allows me to use the krb5 support in NFSv4 allowing various security improvements up to full encryption.
 From the man page;

 > Specifying sec=krb5 provides cryptographic proof of a user's identity in each
 > RPC request.
 > This provides strong verification of the identity of users accessing data on
 > the server.
 > Note that additional configuration besides adding this mount option is
 > required in order  to  enable Kerberos security.
 > Refer to the rpc.gssd(8) man page for details.
 >
 > Two additional flavors of Kerberos security are supported: krb5i and krb5p.
 > The krb5i security flavor provides a cryptographically strong guarantee that
 > the data in each RPC request has not been tampered with.
 > The krb5p security flavor encrypts every RPC request to prevent data exposure